by Nathaniel R

 THEY WON'T SET A RECORD IF THEY WIN BUT IT'LL STILL BE INTERESTING

-• If Brazil wins a second consecutive Oscar with The Secret Agent (following I'm Still Here's triumph) it will be the first time in almost 40 years that a country has won back to back Oscars (that'd be Denmark who won back to back with Babette's Feast (1987) and Pelle the Conqueror (1988).
-Back-to-back wins happened a lot in the first thirty years of the category but then it got and stayed real competitive.
+• If Brazil wins a second consecutive Oscar with The Secret Agent (following I'm Still Here's triumph) it will be the first time in almost 40 years that a country has won back-to-back Oscars (that'd be Denmark who won back to back with Babette's Feast (1987) and Pelle the Conqueror (1988).
+Back-to-back wins happened a lot in the first thirty years of the categories when less countries submitted to the Academy but then it got (and stayed) real competitive.